As they walked past picnicking families, along the bank of the river, Ms. Kim tut-tutted at her daughter Molly.

 The sky above them was an endless blue, the weather fine and studded with heat despite the tempering ripples of the river along the park.
 The trees above them, Molly thought, were little of a bulwark against the sun.

-Unlike her daughter, who was fidgeting in her white sundress, Ms. Kim, however, was not swayed by the heat.
-She held a reddish parasol to herself, but she was too tall to shade her daughter with it.
-She wore a two-piece dress with a bustle.
+Unlike her daughter, who was fidgeting in her white sundress, Ms. Kim was not swayed by the heat.
+She wore a two-piece dress with a bustle and held a reddish parasol to herself, but she was too tall to shade her daughter with it.

 “It’s beautiful,” said a man in front of them, a cane in his hand, his eyes on the river.
 There was a white sail in the distance, the boat slowly materializing as it came closer to the shore.